StyvenSoft/ReactJS-Basics/Readme.md

 Exercises

-- [ ] 1.
+- [x] 1.
 Child Components Update Their Parents' state

-- [ ] 2.
+- [x] 2.
 Define an Event Handler

-- [ ] 3.
+- [x] 3.
 Pass the Event Handler

-- [ ] 4.
+- [x] 4.
 Receive the Event Handler

-- [ ] 5.
+- [x] 5.
 Automatic Binding

+- [ ] 6.
+One Sibling to Display, Another to Change

+- [ ] 7.
+Pass the Right props to the Right Siblings

+- [ ] 8.
+Display Information in a Sibling Component

+- [ ] 9.
+Stateless Components Inherit From Stateful

 ---